 - Etc, etc

-Don’t exceed a speed that would allow you to safely stop should the situation demand it.
+Don’t exceed a speed that would allow you to stop safely should the situation demand it.

 Just because you can doesn’t mean you should

-While filtering is a great tool to have using it at every available opportunity is liable to increase your risk of having an accident.
+While filtering is a great tool to have, using it at every available opportunity is liable to increase your risk of having an accident.

 Zig Zags (Pedestrian Crossings)

-As previously stated you can filter on zigzags provided you don’t filter past the car at the head of the traffic.
-However, this doesn’t make it a good idea as pedestrians are liable to cross between cars at these points leading to a high risk of a collision.
+As previously stated, you can filter on zigzags provided you don’t filter past the car at the head of the traffic.
+However, this doesn’t make it a good idea as pedestrians are liable to cross between cars at these points, leading to a high risk of a collision.

 Angry drivers/ road rage

-It’d be nice to say we could all act like civil adults and share the road but one of the biggest dangers you’ll encounter on the roads is other drivers.
+It’d be nice to say we could all act like civil adults and share the road, but one of the biggest dangers you’ll encounter on the roads is other drivers.

-Everyone should be aware of and watch out for angry drivers often peeved at an imagined “queue jump” or some other such faulty logic.
+Everyone should be aware of and watch out for angry drivers often peeved at an imagined “queue jump” or some other faulty logic.

-I’ve seen all sorts of childish behaviour from drivers as a reaction to motorcyclists filtering (myself and others) such as pulling across the centre lane to prevent progress, shouting, beeping and even once punching a passing moped rider.
+I’ve seen all sorts of childish behaviour from drivers as a reaction to motorcyclists filtering (myself and others), such as pulling across the centre lane to prevent progress, shouting, beeping, and even once punching a passing moped rider.

-Watch out, be careful and don’t get involved in any confrontation.
+Watch out, be careful, and don’t get involved in any confrontation.

 If you feel threatened by a driver’s actions towards yourself, you should get yourself to safety and report it to the police on the non-emergency line.

-I’ve done it, he’s done it, we’ve all done it.
-If you hit a mirror stop and talk to the driver to assess the damage and what they want to do.
-Often there’s no damage and a simple apology is all that’s needed to resolve the situation amicably.
+I’ve done it; he’s done it, we’ve all done it.
+If you hit a mirror, stop and talk to the driver to assess the damage and what they want to do.
+Often there’s no damage, and a simple apology is all that’s needed to resolve the situation amicably.

 This amounts to 15,000 hours or a net benefit of €350,000 a day.

-In addition, emissions could be cut by 6% through these car owners switching to motorcycles creating a clear societal benefit for allowing motorcyclists to filter and encouraging the population to take up motorcycling particularly as a means of commuting.
+In addition, emissions could be cut by 6% through these car owners switching to motorcycles creating a clear societal benefit for allowing motorcyclists to filter and encouraging the population to take up motorcycling, particularly as a means of commuting.

-To put it in more visual terms: Imagine how much worse congestion might be if everyone in Hanoi sold their motorcycles, scooters and bicycles and bought cars
+To put it in more visual terms: Imagine how much worse congestion might be if everyone in Hanoi sold their motorcycles, scooters, and bicycles and bought cars.

-If you feel you would benefit from further training there are numerous advanced rider qualifications such as RoSPA, Bikesafe, IAM, ERS and BMF Blue Riband which will contain elements of safer filtering.
+If you feel you would benefit from further training, there are numerous advanced rider qualifications such as RoSPA, Bikesafe, IAM, ERS, and BMF Blue Riband, which will contain elements of safer filtering.

-In addition to this all good motorcycle training schools can provide lessons suited to your needs and will be happy to focus on areas such as safe filtering.
+In addition to this, all good motorcycle training schools can provide lessons suited to your needs and will be happy to focus on areas such as safe filtering.